Find the Right Bed

 DreamCloud includes free delivery, which is not particularly unusual among its competitors.

-A white-glove service has been available in the past, at additional cost ($149) that includes in-room setup and removal of the packaging.
-However, due to COVID concerns, white-glove service is not currently offered at the time of this writing.
-However, the company expects to bring this option back soon.
+A white-glove service is available at additional cost ($149) that includes in-room setup and removal of the packaging.
 Note that there is a $150 shipping charge to Alaska and Hawaii.

 Returns